mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 }
 ```

+There is also *SceneStorage* property wrapper that we can use for the automatic state restoration of the value.
+It works similarly to *AppStorage*, but instead of *UserDefaults*, it uses per-scene storage managed by the system.

 Another new property wrapper is *StateObject*. *StateObject* works similarly to *State* property wrapper.
 It allocates memory inside the SwiftUI framework and stores your *ObservableObject* there.
 It allows to *ObservableObject* to survive during view updates.

 ```swift